mariaalonzo16/scoreboard/README.md

 ## About

 Scoreboard was created by and is maintained by [Maria Alonzo](https://www.linkedin.com/in/maria-jose-alonzo-claudino/).
+For orginal source code, visit [TreeHouse](https://teamtreehouse.com/home].

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)